Musyaffaq/citi-hackoverflow-cashing-arrays/README.md

 # To run frontend
 1. From the root directory, run `cd frontend`
 2. Run `npm run start` to start the frontend
+3. Access the frontend at `http://localhost:3000/`

 # To run the backend
 1. From the root directory, run `cd backend`
 2. Run `python main.py` to start the backend
+3. Access the backend at `http://localhost:5000/`

 # Credits
 - Frontend UI: https://github.com/creativetimofficial/black-dashboard-react